cowi tax policy

 Tax Exemptions and Tax Incentives

 We do pursue projects financed by multinational aid organisations in the form of grants and donor funded projects benefitting from tax exemptions, if this is permitted and authorised by law.
-We also consider and implement tax incentives in jurisdictions where such incentives are governed in accordance with applicable laws.

 Get in contact